Eunice Lagusad

-Eunice Michaella Lagusad ([juˈnɪs lɐˈgʊsad]; born May 18, 1998) is a Filipina actress and vlogger.
-She is popularly known as Charming in the hit drama series Princess Charming.
+Eunice Michaella Lagusad ([juˈnɪs lɐˈgʊsad]; born May 18, 1998) is a Filipino actress and vlogger.
+She is popularly known as Charming in the hit TV drama series Bakekang and Princess Charming.
 She is currently a freelance actress but is mostly seen in GMA Network.

+Education

+She studied high school at St. James Academy Malabon.
+She stopped studies until 9th grade.
+She finished high school through Department of Education Alternative Learning System at Marilao Central Integrated School in 2025.

 Career

 Lagusad was 8 years old when she became famous for her role as young Charming in GMA 7's Bakekang (2006), starring Sunshine Dizon.
 She played the daughter of Ogie Alcasid in the QTV 11 sitcom Ay, Robot! with Sam Bumatay.
-She starred in Princess Charming (2007) with Krystal Reyes as Charming Santo.
+She starred in Princess Charming (2007) with Krystal Reyes as Charming Santos.

-She also appeared in ABS-CBN's TV adaptation of Princess Sarah (2007), starring Sharlene San Pedro; Goin' Bulilit; and Aryana, starring Ella Cruz.
+She also appeared in ABS-CBN's TV adaptation of Princess Sarah (2007), starring Sharlene San Pedro; Goin' Bulilit and Aryana, starring Ella Cruz.

+In 2019, she appeared in the cast of GMA 7's hit drama series, Prima Donnas (2019–2022), and played the role of Juday/Judilita, alongside the co-stars with Jillian Ward, Althea Ablan, and Sofia Pablo.

+In 2022, she joined the cast of the medical drama series Abot-Kamay na Pangarap (2022), and played the recurring role of Karen Elise G. Caudal, one of the staff nurses of APEX Medical Hospital, alongside the co-stars with Jillian Ward who are they reunited in Prima Donnas and Daldalita.